About the BodyFocus Support Group

 With this in mind the BodyFocus Support Group was set up as a Constituted Fund-raising Organisation with Charitable Objectives to facilitate the operation of local specialised health related exercise classes.

-This organisation not only supports me in the delivery of my cardiac rehabilitation classes, but also extends to other exercise teachers and facilities wishing to run classes to meet the needs of specialised populations.
+This organisation not only supported me in the delivery of my cardiac rehabilitation classes, but now also extends to other exercise teachers and facilities wishing to run classes to meet the needs of specialised populations.

 The BodyFocus Support Group now has a Committee of 7 people and we meet on a regular basis.
 Keep an eye on this website for news of new developments.

 If you wish to know more about the BodyFocus Support Group, please call or e-mail me.